Breakthrough-Energy/REISE.jl/docs/usage.rst

                             The directory to store the extracted data.
 This is optional and defaults to the execute directory.
 This flag is only used if the extract-data flag is set.
-      -m MATLAB_DIR, --matlab-dir MATLAB_DIR
-                            The directory to store the modified case.mat used by the engine.
-This is optional and defaults to the execute directory.
-This flag is only used if the extract-data flag is set.
       -k, --keep-matlab     The result.mat files found in the execute directory will be kept instead of deleted after extraction.
 This flag is only used if the extract-data flag is set.